 If your child comes back from school complaining of neck pain, back pain, numbness or weakness in his or her arms and legs, be sure to visit your chiropractor or physiotherapist to prevent future problems.
 Visit us online or call our Byward Clinic at 613-860-8600 or our Glebe Clinic at 613-237-9000 to book a consultation with our team of experts.

 Low back pain and MSK conditions are the second leading cause of disability worldwide according to the World Health Organization.
 An increasing number of young Canadians are suffering from “iPosture” or “text neck” from the overuse of smartphones, and tablets, and poor studying posture.
 Did you know there is now an app for that?

 Straighten Up Canada is the only free Canadian app that provides easy-to-perform posture exercises.
 When done regularly, these three-minute exercises can help improve your spinal health over time.
 Good posture prevents backaches and muscular pain, allows your body to use less energy for daily tasks, helps to decrease wear on joints prevents arthritis, and increases the flexibility and stress tolerance of your spine.
 Most importantly, good posture makes you look and feel great.

 Get The App!
 The Straighten Up Canada app is available through the Apple and Google Play stores on your smart device.

 Good luck to both parents and children this school year and don’t forget to pack it light, wear it right and straighten up!

 For more information on prevention and wellness visit us online.
-If you or a loved one is experiencing discomfort this schoolyear book an appointment online or call our Glebe Clinic at 613-237-9000 or our Byward Clinic at 613-869-8600 to schedule a consultation with our team of MSK experts.
+If you or a loved one is experiencing discomfort this schoolyear book an appointment to schedule a consultation with our team of MSK experts.
+Visit us online or call our Glebe Clinic at 613-237-9000 or our Byward Clinic at 613-869-8600.